 The Report provides parents and the wider community with fair, reliable and objective information about educational and financial performance measures as well as College and system policies.
 This information includes summary contextual data, an overview of student performance in state and national assessments, a description of the achievement of priorities in the previous year and areas for improvement.
-Detailed information about the College's improvement journey is documented in the School Improvement Plan (SIP) which is developed, implemented and evaluated in consultation with key stakeholders.
+Detailed information about the College's improvement journey is documented at local school level and is developed, implemented and evaluated in consultation with key stakeholders.